 New versions of the diagram can be imported by dragging and dropping a BPMN XML file from the local file system onto the currently opened diagram.
 When this happens, new milestones are created to save the previous and the new version of the diagram.

-The BPMN diagram can be exported as an image file (PNG or PDF) or as a re-useable BPMN XML file.
+The BPMN diagram can be exported as an image file (PNG or SVG) or as a re-useable BPMN XML file.
 The BPMN XML file can then be opened and used with other tools like the Camunda Modeler.

 The export options are available through the sharing / export icon in the upper right corner.